 The Piazza Grande, a landmark and the heart of Locarno.
 A meeting place for visitors and locals and a venue for major events.

-Piazza Grande, Locarno
+Piazza Grande Locarno

 The square is encircled by typical town houses, amongst which is the Torre Communale civic tower with its striking clock face.
 However what really sets the piazza apart is its cobblestone pavement.
 The lake used to come right up to the houses, but as the waters receded, the piazza was created and, in 1825, laid with stone sourced from the nearby Maggia river.
 Not much has changed in terms of the square's appearance since its redesign in the 20th century.

-Used as escape routes when the lake flooded the piazza, they are now a practical way of reaching Locarno's ancient heart, a jewel of alleys, boutiques, cafés and venerable buildings.
 The Madonna del Sasso pilgrimage church is also easily accessed from the Piazza Grande.
 It's best to walk through the old town quarter and take the Via Crucis (Way of the Cross) up to the rocky outcrop where stands the Sanctuary of the Madonna del Sasso, which was founded in 1480.
 Its location offers wonderful views over the region and Lake Maggiore.
-A more relaxing way up is to take the cogwheel railway to Orselina.
-Between the Piazza Grande and the wonderful lakeside promenade – a perfect place for a stroll – is the Walk of Fame with Its handprints of stars who have graced the Moon&Stars with their presence in the past.